floriandejonckheere/utu-thesis/README.md

-# About
+# Research thesis

-This repository contains a LaTeX template branded with Turun Yliopisto/University of Turku logo and colours.
+This repository contains my research thesis in order to obtain a Master's degree in Software Engineering at the University of Turku.

 Please make sure you have a working installation of XeLaTeX and Biber.